BDIFluky/shroobada_beta/docs/stacks/administration/traefik.md

 For example, the `dashboard` and `api` routers are redefined in [internals.yml](/services/traefik/dynamic/internals.yml) which is to be placed within the dynamic file directory.

-## Compose file
+## Compose File

-The Compose file for Traefik is located at [traefik-compose.yml](/services/traefik/traefik-compose.yml)
+The compose file for Traefik is located at [traefik-compose.yml](/services/traefik/traefik-compose.yml).

 This file is easily customizable through environment variables: